Satoshi Nakamoto - The Creation of Bitcoin

 Satoshi Nakamoto is thus the creator and designs of Bitcoin and blockchain technology.
 However, the idea of a digital currency was not new in 2009.
-In the 1990s, there were already several people who had the idea of designing a digital currency that is not managed by central institutions, such as banks or governments.
+In the 1990s, there were already several people who had the idea of designing a digital currency that was not managed by central institutions, such as banks or governments.
 One of the groups behind this idea was Cypherpunks.

 On October 31, 2008, at ten past six, an email arrived at the Cryptography Mailing List.
 Someone indicated that they were developing a new electronic money system that would be completely peer-to-peer.
 This means that it works between users, and no influence can be exerted by governments or banks.